nkowaokwu/igbo_api/README.md

 http://localhost:8080/api/v1/genericWords // POST
 ```

-After about 30 seconds, you should get a messaged returned back saying that populating the GenericWords documents was successful!
+After about 30 seconds, you should get a message returned back saying `Successfully populated generic words`.

 ### 3. See Data in Database (Optional)